What is a Hospice?

 Aging and Disability Resource Centers (ADRC): ADRCs provide information on broad range of programs and services, help people understand the various long term care options available to them, help people apply for programs and benefits, and serve as the access point for publicly-funded long term care.
 These services can be provided at the ADRC, via telephone, or through a home visit, whichever is more convenient to the individual seeking help.

 County-By-County Directories of Wisconsin Residential Care Providers: Locate a health or residential care provider in a specific county.

 Provider Search: Locate a health or residential care provider and obtain compliance history information.

 Care Compare: Find a hospice using the Centers for Medicare and Medicaid Services (CMS) database.

 Statewide Hospice Directory

 Complaints Regarding Wisconsin Health and Residential Care Providers

-- Wisconsin Client Rights: Anyone who is receiving services for mental illness, a developmental disability, or substance abuse in the state of Wisconsin has specific rights under Wisconsin Statute 51 (State Alcohol, Drug Abuse, Developmental Disability and Mental Health Act) subsections 51.61 and 51.30.
+Wisconsin Client Rights: Anyone who is receiving services for mental illness, a developmental disability, or substance abuse in the state of Wisconsin has specific rights under Wis.
+Stat. §§ 51.30 and 51.61.

 Quality Check, from The Joint Commission, provides information that can help you select a home health care organization or hospice in your area.

-Caring Connections provides people with information and support when they are planning ahead, caring for a loved one, living with an illness or grieving a loss.
+Caring Info provides people with information and support when they are planning ahead, caring for a loved one, living with an illness or grieving a loss.